ajpar94/flair-extra/README.md

 * Train an NER model (with your previously trained LM, maybe even in combination with other LMs/embeddings)
 * Evaluate the performance of yout final model

-The following examples assume that you are familiar with flair base classes, data types, etc. You can get started with flair tutorials [here](https://github.com/flairNLP/flair/blob/master/resources/docs/TUTORIAL_1_BASICS.md)
+The following examples assume that you are familiar with flair base classes, data types, etc. You can get started with flair tutorials [here](https://github.com/flairNLP/flair/blob/master/resources/docs/TUTORIAL_1_BASICS.md).
+Most parts of this workflow (with output) are illustrated as [jupyter notebooks](notebooks/).

 ### Preproccess
 e.g. clean, replace umlaute, remove accents and puntuaction tokens